VDBH 110

 â„šī¸

 VDBH 110 is a poorly populated, dense object of high C3 quality.
 Its parallax locates it at a large* distance, below the mid-plane, affected by moderate extinction.
-It is catalogued as a massive, near-solar metallicity, intermediate-age cluster (see Parameters).
+It is catalogued as a massive, near-solar metallicity, intermediate-age cluster, but with a large variance across recent sources for the age parameter (see Parameters).
 It is poorly studied in the literature.

 Cavallo et al. (2024)